Emergency brake assist: Overview

 Brake Assist detects circumstances in which emergency braking is required by measuring the speed with which the brake pedal is depressed.
-Some systems additionally take into account the rapidity of which the accelerator pedal is released, pre-tensioning the brakes when a "panic release" of the accelerator pedal is noted.
+Some systems additionally take into account the rapidity of which the accelerator pedal is released, pre-charging the brakes when a "panic release" of the accelerator pedal is noted.
 When panic braking is detected, the Brake Assist system automatically develops maximum brake boost in order to mitigate a driver's tendency to brake without enough force.
 In doing so, Brake Assist has been shown to reduce stopping distance by a significant margin (up to 20% in some studies).

 Thus the brake assist is neither an Autonomous Emergency Braking nor a Collision Avoidance System as it relies on human input.

 Systems

 Mercedes-Benz

 In December 1996 BAS premiered to the world on the Mercedes-Benz S-Class and SL-Class.
 In 1998 Mercedes-Benz became the first company to make Brake Assist standard equipment on all its models; other brands including Volvo and BMW soon followed suit.

 Mercedes-Benz Brake Assist Plus (BAS Plus) was first made standard equipment on the W221 (2006 onwards) S-Class Mercedes-Benz.
 This system works much like the Volvo system with a warning and precharging of the brakes but will not automatically brake for the driver.
 The BAS Plus system has been shown to significantly reduce the incidence of rear-end collisions, and so is very significant in the development of driver aids that improve road safety.

 Other systems like the Volvo CWAB (see below) are also available.